Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is understood to work similarly to REM sleep (Rapid Eye Movement), in which the brain processes and stores the emotional events of the day.
-It is believed that EMDR functions as a similar kind of processing and storing system accelerator, providing emotional distance, context, and clarity to previously overwhelming traumatic memories.
+It is believed that EMDR functions as a kind of processing and storing system accelerator, providing emotional distance, context, and clarity to previously overwhelming traumatic memories.

-Try this metaphor: Imagine your brain as a filing cabinet where your memory files are stored.
-Trauma memories never get filed, so they float around and interfere with daily life in the forms of nightmares, flashbacks, anxiety, depression, and other distressing symptoms.
-EMDR is a way of filing those memories away so that you have access to them if you want it, but they otherwise remain fixed in a secure location until which time you choose to retrieve them.
+Imagine your brain as a filing cabinet where your memory files are stored.
+Trauma memories never get filed, so they float around in the present and interfere with daily life in the form of nightmares, flashbacks, anxiety, depression, and other distressing symptoms.
+EMDR provides a way of securely filing the memories away so that they stop popping up unexpectedly.
+You have access to them if you want it, but they otherwise remain inactive until which time you choose to retrieve them.

 WHAT IS AN EMDR SESSION LIKE?

 Imagine a client named Alison comes in because she wants to work on reducing her social anxiety.
 Whenever Alison attends work-related social gatherings, she becomes short of breath, begins sweating, and feels like she's going to pass out.
 She imagines that others are judging her, and loses confidence in her ability to socialize effectively.
 Her goal is to reduce her anxiety and to increase her self confidence.

-After the therapist completes a history and develops a treatment plan in collaboration with Alison, she teaches her simple and effective emotional regulation and relaxation skills and helps her develop an internal emotional resource "team" she can use during processing and between sessions (if needed).
-Once Alison feels calm and prepared, she and her therapist identify and desensitize all past experiences that come to Alison's mind and feel relevant to the current target (the "target" is the focus and/or symptom that the client is looking to resolve; in this case, Alison's social anxiety).
+After the therapist completes a history and develops a treatment plan with Alison, she teaches her relaxation and emotional regulation skills she can call upon during processing and between sessions if she needs extra support.
+Once Alison feels calm and prepared, she and her therapist identify and desensitize all past experiences that emerge and feel relevant to the current target symptom (in this case, Alison's social anxiety).
+They achieve desensitization by using alternating visual, auditory, or tactile bilateral stimulation in a rhythmic pattern (many therapists use a small tapping device with gentle hand-held pulsers.
+Speed and intensity are set to a comfortable pace and controlled by the client).